ajmyyra/domainsocket/README.md

 1) Clone the repository to your server and run 'npm install' in the directory.

 2) Create a config.js file that has allowed origin, memcached and SSL information.
-Debug = true allows any origin and logs all non-matching whois responses.
+Debug mode is a lot more verbose, causing too much logging in production.

-With SSL and memcached:
+With SSL and memcached, but without debug (standard production config):
 ```
 module.exports = {
     'debug': false,